CTAN210/CTAN210/README.md

 I am a Year 3 Undergraduate studying Business and Commputer Science in Nanyang Technological University!

-My interests in the Computer Science industry lies in Software Development.
+My interests in Computer Science lies in Software Development.
 I was able to take charge of many projects to develop innovative web and mobile applications during my years in NTU, and am looking to expand in this area to help companies develop Software solutions!

 If you are interested, do contact me at the following links!